garden-io/garden/dashboard/README.md

 ## Linking `garden-cli`

 To be able to import type definitions from the `garden-cli` package, we first link it to the `dashboard` package with the `npm link` command.
-This step happens automatically when running `npm run dev`.
+This step happens automatically when running `yarn run dev`.

 ## Build